tortoise-tts-tools/tortoise-tts-guide/README.md

 | :warning: **Important!** :warning: Further development has been moved to Codeberg.
 Please visit our [repository](https://codeberg.org/tortoisetts/tortoise-tts-guide) for more information.
 We have new audiobooks & more there!
-(I'll try to update this from time to time to keep it in sync)
+(I'll try to update this from time to time to keep it in sync & make sure it doesn't lag too far behind)
 | ---

 # tortoise-tts-guide